 Interrogation will remain an important police procedure.
 Allegations will continue to be made.
 These allegations are extremely difficult to resolve in the forensic medium.
 If the accused has no previous criminal record, there is pitted against the oath of a sworn officer of the Crown, the oath or statement of an accused entitled to the benfit of any reasonable doubt.
 If the accused has a criminal record, he is in a seriously disadvantageous position to assert distortion and perjury by the police.
-Speaking of his experience as a Law Officer, Lord Salmon expressed his disquiet in these terms:
+Speaking of his experience as Lord Advocate, Lord Reid expressed his disquiet in these terms:

 "...
-I used to be responsible as a Law Officer for the conduct of criminal prosecutions in Scotland.
+I used to be responsible, as a Law Officer, for the conduct of criminal prosecutions in Scotland.
 I formed two very clear impressions, although they were not based on anything that one could call evidence.
-One was that the police never harassed a man who had no record - virtually never - but if a man had a record and they were convinced that he was guilty of the offence in question, then sometimes - not very often but sometimes - they used very undesirable methods.
-I have no doubt that the position is not very different today".94
+One was that the police never harassed a man who had no record - virtually never - but if a man had a record and if they were convinced that he was guilty of the offence in question, then sometimes - not very often, but sometimes - they used very undesirable methods: I have no doubt that the position is

-Similar conclusions were reached in Australia by the recent inquiries in Victoria95 and Queensland.96 The aim of any reformed procedure should be to provide security against abuse of this kind.
+Similar conclusions were reached in Australia by the recent inquiries in Victoria 5 and Queensland.
+6 The aim of any reformed procedure should be to provide security against abuse of this kind.
 There is no doubt that repeated allegations of distortion and misconduct are extremely damaging to the good name of the police and the administration of criminal justice.
 It is important that every effort should be devoted to finding a just and efficient means to grapple with this endemic problem.